2021 coronavirus (COVID-19) guidance

 - Suburban Railway: Take the train towards Piraeus.
 It departs on the hour at :09 (from 6:09 am to 22:09) and the journey takes about one hour.
+For the return journey from the port to the airport, trains depart every hour at :44 (from 4:44 to 20:44).
 The railway station is right next to the metro station and in front of the port.
-Ticket costs 10 euros.
+Ticket costs

-- Metro: Take the Metro (direction to Agia Marina) and get off at Monastiraki station (departs from the airport on the hour at :00 and :30, from 6:30 to 23:30).
+- Metro: Take the Metro (direction to Nikea) and get off at Monastiraki station (departs from the airport on the hour at :02 and :32, from 6:32 to 23:32).
 There, change trains (platforms at different levels) and take line 1 towards Piraeus.
-Ticket costs 10 euros.
+Ticket costs

 - Athens Transport in English: An overview of the public transport system of Athens in English